 Almonds are packed with vitamin E, protein, zinc and healthy beneficial fats.
 Vitamin E is very crucial to the healthy working of the immune system.
-Almonds are a fantastic source of anti-oxidant flavonoids and amygdalin.
-A half-cup serving of almonds, i.e. approximately 46 almonds, provides almost 100 % of the recommended daily amount of vitamin E. Having a bowl of badam halwa is not only decadent indulgence; it is a sure-fire way of invigorating your immune mechanism!
+Almonds are a fantastic source of antioxidant flavonoids and amygdalin.
+A half-cup serving of almonds, i.e. approximately 46 almonds, provides almost 100 % of the recommended daily amount of vitamin E. Having a bowl of badam halwa is not only decadent indulgence; it is a sure-fire way of boosting immunity!

 Kadhi is wonderfully nutritious as well as sublimely delicious and rather easy to make!
 The chief ingredient is yogurt or dahi, blended with besan along with a variety of spices.
-A well-liked lunch recipe across most Indian homes, Kadhi is best served with rice or pulav.
-Yogurt has the potent ability to boost immune functioning tremendously.
+A well-liked lunch recipe across most Indian homes, Kadhi is best served with rice or pulao.
+Yogurt has the potent ability to boost immunity tremendously.
 Consuming yogurt, made from Bifidobacterium lactis increases the T lymphocytes and natural killer cells in the body.
-Also, the calcium and Vitamin D content of this nutrient packed food helps regulate the immune system better and peps up the body’s natural defences against diseases.
+Also, the calcium and Vitamin D content of this nutrient packed food helps regulate the immune system better and peps up the body’s natural defenses against diseases.

 A depressed immune system increases the vulnerability of the body to a host of diseases.
-Supporting and nurturing the immune system can help attain a resistance to many ailments.
+Supporting and nurturing your immunity can help attain a resistance to many ailments.
 Begin your better health journey by fortifying your immune system through a healthy lifestyle consisting of regular exercise, stress management and correct eating habits.

-Have some exciting ideas for a birthday bash?
-Leave a comment below to share your ideas and recipes.
+Have some exciting nutritious Indian classic dish ideas?
+Leave a comment below to share your recipes.